 You MUST take privacy seriously.
 Obviously, this applies to the use of the footage itself, so you must only use the footage for the purpose it was originally intended.
 You could find yourself fined for improper use of camera footage.
 However, there is a more practical aspect with regard to camera placement.
 If there is an expectation of privacy at specific times, for instance when the driver is resting on a long-distance trip, then the camera must either automatically switch off when the engine is not running, or the placement must be such that it does not cover the areas of the cab where drivers take their rest.

 Handled correctly, good drivers will embrace this technology as a way to provide them with additional protection against fraudulent and no-fault claims.
-Reassure them on privacy, the use of the footage and how it will only benefit them, and your fleet will be safer forever.
+Reassure them of privacy, the use of the footage, and how it will only benefit them, and your fleet will be safer forever.

-This is the second in a series of articles on the subject of vehicle cameras and the law, however, should you have any concerns about the implementation or use of vehicle cameras, we would suggest you consult with your solicitor.
+This is the second in a series of articles on the subject of vehicle cameras and the law, however, should you have any concerns about the implementation or use of vehicle cameras, we would suggest you consult with your solicitor or legal experts.